-First of all, a building permit is a formal permission to begin construction related work on a property.
+First of all, a building permit is legal permission to begin construction or demolition.
+Building permits are issued by the Building Division, Planning and Building Department.
 Local municipalities (ex.
 City of Toronto) generally grants the permission.
 Building permits are required under the Building Code Act for the construction and/or demolition of a new building, an addition, or alteration of any building or structures.
 (Building permit application process is a standalone topic, reserved for another day.)
 Ideally as a project is near completion, contractors will call in for a final inspection.
 Once the building inspector deems the site to be complete and free of deficiencies, he/she will close off the permit.

 There are many reasons why permits remain open after construction is long finished.
 Sometimes, an owner/contractor may obtain a permit but do not complete the full scope of work.
 Sometimes, the work might be complete but the owner/contractor never arranged for a final inspection.
 Sometimes, permits are left open due to unresolved deficiencies that the owner/contractor decide to neglect.
 Part I highlights the importance to close a permit.

 The most significant reason is that open permits can cause owner problems when selling or financing their property down the road.
 Open permit becomes a lien on the building/property when a title is transferred during the purchase and sale of a property.
 These outstanding liens become a liability to the seller.
 It also does not help that open permits are often discovered much later in the real estate transaction process since permit related problems related can not be discovered from title searches.
 Open permits must be searched independently through the local municipality.
 Open permits can potentially delay closing or even cause a potential buyer to terminate the contract.
 Therefore it is best practice to keep on top of this potential landmine by ensuring that open permits are closed as soon as the construction is substantially complete (97% completion).